 A Learning Management System (LMS) is an application software that deploys and tracks elearning and training.
 It allows anyone to create, track, manage and distribute learning materials of any kind, anywhere, on any device.

 In the past 10-15 years, Learning Management Systems have changed considerably, to be more streamlined, effective and efficient, and today, it is an essential learning tool and an invaluable component in a company's learning strategy.

 A good LMS helps you get rid of the manuals, PowerPoint slides, and spreadsheets in learning administration.
-The LMS can be a powerhouse for your corporate eLearning programs - and here are the reasons why:
+The LMS can be a powerhouse for your corporate elearning programs - here are some of learning management system features and benefits:

 1. A good LMS has manageability